Electronic timestamping: definition and use

 Timestamping proves two things:

-- Integrity: no modification since T
+- Integrity: no modifications since T

 How to verify a timestamp